PunitTak2005/c-flow-control/README.md

 The condition is evaluated again.
 This process continues until the condition is false.
 When the condition evaluates to false, the loop terminates.

+ do...while Loop

+ Like while loop the do-while loop execution is also terminated on the basis of test condition.
+The do-while loop is exit-controlled loop.
+In do-while loop the loop body will execute at least once irrespective of test condition.

+Syntax :

+do {

+// body of loop;

+}

+while (condition);

+ How do-while loop works?

+The body of the loop is executed at first.
+Then the condition is evaluated.
+If the condition evaluates to true, the body of the loop inside the do statement is executed again.
+The condition is evaluated once again.
+If the condition evaluates to true, the body of the loop inside the do statement is executed again.
+This process continues until the condition evaluates to false.
+Then the loop terminates.

+Nested do-while Loop

+A do-while loop within another do-while loop is called Nested do-while loop.

+Syntax :

+do {

+  do {

+    // body of inner do-while-loop

+  }while (condition);

+  // body of outer do-while-loop

+}while (condition);

+Loop Control Statements

+These control statements change the execution of the loop from its normal execution.
+The loop control structures are –

+1. break statement – It is used to end the loop or switch statement and transfers execution to the statement immediately following the loop or switch.

+2. continue statement – It skip some statements according to the given condition.

+3. goto statement – It transfer control to the labeled statement.